 Causes of Tight Hips

 Have you ever wondered what could be causing your tight hips in the first place?
 Below I will list some of the most causes.
 It might be beneficial to change some habits so you can try and avoid tight hip problems in the future.

 - Poor posture while sleeping.

 - Not stretching enough or poor stretching techniques.

 - Your core is weak – if your core is weak, your hips will compensate and provide stability, thus making them tight.
-Planks are a great exercise that will help strengthen your core on the back side and the front side of your body.
+Planks are a great exercise that will help strengthen your abdominal muscles and your core on the back side and on the front side of your body.

 - Sitting down a lot during the day.

 Easy-to-Follow Steps for the Yoga Ball Hip and Back Stretch

 Other Ideas to Explore for Back Pain

 - Consult a doctor or physical therapist to get approved for some physical therapy.
 If the stretching method above doesn’t work, you may have a more serious or difficult problem happening in your back that you should get checked out.